-Our Proxy Statement and Annual Report on Form10-K for the fiscal year ended December 31, 2022 are available at www.sec.gov and on our website at ir.achievelifesciences.com.
-We have provided to each stockholder of record as of April 13, 2023 a copy of our consolidated financial statements and related information, which are included in our Annual Report on Form 10-K for fiscal year 2022.
-We will mail without charge, upon written request, a copy of our Annual Report on Form 10-K for fiscal year 2022, including the consolidated financial statements, schedules and list of exhibits, and any particular exhibit specifically requested.
-Requests should be sent to: Achieve Life Sciences, Inc., 1040 West Georgia Street, Suite 1030, Vancouver, British Columbia, Canada V6E 4H1, Attention: Investor Relations.
+Our Proxy Statement and Annual Report on Form 10-K for the fiscal year ended December 31, 2024 are available at www.sec.gov and on our website at ir.achievelifesciences.com.
+We have provided to each stockholder of record as of April 15, 2025 a copy of our consolidated financial statements and related information, which are included in our Annual Report on Form 10-K for fiscal year ended December 31, 2024.
+We will mail without charge, upon written request, a copy of our Annual Report on Form 10-K for fiscal year ended December 31, 2024.
+We will mail without charge, upon written request, a copy of our Annual Report on Form 10-K for fiscal year ended December 31, 2024.
+We will mail without charge, upon written request, a copy of our Annual Report on Form 10-K for fiscal year ended December 31, 2024, including the consolidated financial statements, schedules and list of exhibits, and any particular exhibit specifically requested.
+Requests should be sent to: Achieve Life Sciences, Inc., 22722 29th Drive SE, Suite 100, Bothell, WA 98021, Attention: Corporate Secretary.